c.1830

 1960

-The Criterion Theatre Group take over the old Methodist Chapel in Berkeley Road South.
+The Criterion Theatre Group takes over the old Methodist Chapel in Berkeley Road South.

 1965